kurtshuler/imac-5k-monitor-conversion/README.md

 ## Setting up the initial tests

 My next step was to prepare the panel for a power-on test, using only the R1811 display driver board.
 I figured I would check the DZ-LP0818 constant current backlight board after I knew the R1811 + panel worked.
+After seeing the iMac's damaged logic and power supply boards, I felt I was hoping in vain for a good panel.

 ### Connect R1811 cables to panel display data socket and backlight cable
 The display data cable is finicky to get in.
-I watch a couple of Youtube video, which helped.
+I watched a couple of Youtube video, which helped.

 Here is the panel with both cables connected:
 <IMAGE>